Zarman-oss/Express-backend-with-auth/README.md

-# Bootcamp and Online Courses API
+# Learnify Pro API

-Welcome to the Bootcamp and Online Courses API!
+Welcome to the Learnify Pro API!
 This API serves as the backend for a web application that helps users discover and explore various bootcamps and online courses.
 Whether you are a student looking to enhance your skills or a professional seeking to upskill, this API provides a centralized platform for accessing information about relevant programs.

 ## Table of Contents
 - [Getting Started](#getting-started)